Top 5 Hardboots for Splitboarding

 Transition time is massively decreased and your uphill setup weighs less.
 The AT hardboot itself makes energy transfer so damn fast, you can basically go at lightspeed through the trees; dodge, duck, dip, dive and dodge!

 Softboots are oh so comfy.
 So surfy.
-So warm.
+Offer a better range of motion and ride feel.
 Softboot bindings are slowly advancing.
 Spark.
 Karakoram, and Voile, known for their splitboard bindings are finding some competitors such as the Union splitboard bindings.
 Pros for softboots are the comfort, warmth, and playful feel.
 Deeluxe makes several excellent split specific boots, as does Thirtytwo.
 Transition time may be a touch slower, edge control is definitely decreased.
 Uphill efficiency is significantly less than a hardboot setup, as the pivot point of the foot and the weight is less…good.

-My favorite part of soft boots is the warmth, but I’m willing to wear heated socks to have the insane edge control that comes with a hardboot setup.
-I’ve been cat and heli guiding on a hardboot setup for the past 6 years.
+My favorite part of soft boots is the downhill performance, although I’ve been cat and heli guiding on a hardboot setup for the past 6 years.

 Tracking down a softboot is easy, cause, you know…go to a snowboard shop.
 Want a hardboot?
 You may have to go to shops that sell skis.
 Make sure they understand it’s gonna be a boot for snowboarding.
 Go a full size too big.
 I’m a 26.5 mondo and I buy 27.5.
 They’ll try to convince you otherwise…they always do.